babyboydaprince/rockitforme/README.md

 ## 📄 Terms

-I, the developer, do not take any responsibility charges for bad usage of this software.
+I, the developer, do not take any responsibility charges for misuse of this software.

 This tool was created for study purposes.